MARK GOTHAM is a composer, scholar, etc., and the founder-director of ‘Four Score and More’.

 - … returned to Europe in 2020 to take up a second postdoc (‘Wissenschaftlicher Mitarbeiter’) on the DFG-funded ‘Computergestützte Analyse harmonischer Strukturen’ project (Kleinertz and Müller, principal investigators) at the Universität des Saarlandes,

-- … before landing his current position as Professor of Music Theory at Technische Universität Dortmund.
+- … was appointed Professor (W2) of Music Theory at Technische Universität Dortmund.

 His early career encompassed a wide range of musical activities including performance, composition and arrangement, teaching, and research (including a first post as McCann Research Fellow at the Royal Academy of Music prior to starting his PhD).
 Performance engagements have included playing several instruments, singing (both as a freelance baritone and as a Lay Clerk in the Chelmsford and Ely Cathedral Choirs), and conducting.
 As a conductor he worked primarily with student groups through his university roles.
 Professional highlights included conducting conducting principals of the LSO and Philharmonia Orchestra in contemporary music projects.